PickAxis/MinecraftGUI-Plugin/README.md

 #### Commands
 ```
-/gui change - Will allow the plugins to send or not components to you.
+/gui-change - Will allow the plugins to send or not components to you.
-/gui reset - Reset the position of every component.
+/gui-reset - Reset the position of every component.
-/gui reload - Reload your interface.
+/gui-reload - Reload your interface.
 ```

 #### Builds for the client mod: https://github.com/djxy/MinecraftGUI-Mod/releases